quantaosun/OpenMM-Yank-YAML-template/README.md

 # A script specially designed for YANK simulation on goolge colab.

-### On the basis of https://github.com/choderalab/yank-examples/blob/master/examples/binding/t4-lysozyme/p-xylene-explicit.yaml, here is the modified YAML
-### to be used on Google Colab, for a binding free energy simulation of a protein and a bound ligand.

 ## The simulation is designed to run until the returned dG errror reaches the defined value ``` 1 kT ```, in a way it swaps simulation for ```complex``` ### and ```solvent``` every ```100``` steps.

-# To achieve that goal, there modifications were appliced on top of example above.
+# To achieve that goal, there modifications were appliced on top of this example [1].

 ## Modification 1,
 ### define infinite steps ```.inf```, define checkpoint frequence ``` 50 ```,  and swap simulation between legs ``` 100```